About Us

 Our current fashion system is experiencing a textile waste crisis.
 Most unwanted clothing in the US becomes a part of the global secondhand clothing supply chain, ending up in landfills and piling up on beaches around the world.
 This is the ecological price of overconsumption and the shortened life-span of clothing produced under fast fashion cycles.

-The Clothing Cycle empowers consumers to take ownership of their unwanted clothing.
-Through localizing clothing sorting, hosting clothing upcycling workshops, and responsibly redistributing unwanted clothing to local community groups, we keep clothing out of the global waste stream.
+The Clothing Cycle empowers consumers to take ownership of their "unwanted clothing".
+Through localizing clothing sorting, hosting events like clothing swaps and upcycling workshops, and our curated shop, we are responsibly redistributing this "unwanted clothing" to local community groups and keeping therefore keeping it out of the global waste stream.

 Mission